 22. John Renbourn, ‘The Pelican’

 English folk musician is best-known for his collaborations with Bert Jansch.
-He rates more highly on this list than Jansch for the varied nature of his solo work (branching out into medieval music and jazz), but particularly for this graceful long number from his 1979 instrumental album The Black Balloon.
+He rates more highly on this list than Jansch for the varied nature of his solo work (branching out into medieval music and jazz), but particularly for this haunting long number from his 1979 instrumental album The Black Balloon.
 ‘The Pelican’ is the epitome of musical grace.

 21. Marc Ribot, ‘The Cocktail Party’